codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

   * Consul service (see [Configuring an external Consul service](#configuring-an-external-consul-service))

 * **DNS record**
-  Must allow switching between clusters for disaster recovery
+  To allow switching between clusters for disaster recovery

 ### Install Codefresh platform on active cluster